yortus/asyncawait/README.md

 `asyncawait`, like `co`, can suspend a running function without blocking the thread.
 Both libraries are based on the same concept (the [coroutine](http://en.wikipedia.org/wiki/Coroutine)), but different technologies. `co` uses ES6 generators, which work in node >= v0.11.2 (with the `--harmony` flag), and will hopefully be supported someday by all popular JavaScript environments and tool-chains. `asyncawait` is built on [`node-fibers`](https://github.com/laverdet/node-fibers) and works with plain ES3/ES5 JavaScript, which is great if your tools bork at ES6 generators.

 # How is the Performance?
-It depends what you care about most when you say performance.
+It depends what you care about when you say performance.
 As a rough guide, compared with bare callbacks, expect your code to be 68.92% shorter with 70% less indents and run at 73% of the speed of bare callbacks.
 OK, so don't trust those numbers but do check out the code in the [comparison folder](./comparison), and do run your own [benchmarks](./comparison/benchmark.js).

 # Installation
 `npm install asyncawait`